kylebavis/kylebavis.github.io/content/_index.md

 ---

-I'm a Baltimore expat living in Indiana.
+I'm a Baltimore expat living in Upstate New York.

 ## Internet Presence